Paint Problem Solver

 Prevention

-• Follow manufacturer's recommendation of correct ratio of putty/filler to hardener.
+- Follow manufacturer's recommendation for correct ratio of putty/filler to hardener.

 Cause

-When vehicles are transported from the manufacturer by rail, iron dust particles created by friction between train wheels and the track settle on the finish.
-When exposed to oxygen and moisture, this dust corrodes and become embedded in the finish.
+When vehicles are transported by rail, iron dust particles created by friction between train wheels and the track settle on the finish.
+When exposed to oxygen and moisture, this dust corrodes and becomes embedded in the finish.

 Repair

-• Use a 30x magnifying glass to verify the presence of rail dust damage.
-Use caution when accessing damage to prevent scratching the paint surface.
+- Use a 30x magnifying glass to verify rail dust damage.

-• Use an acid based rail dust remover following manufacturer's directions.
+- Use an acid-based rail dust remover per manufacturer's directions.

-• If the finish is pitted, sand with 1200 or finer grit sandpaper to remove damage, then compound and polish to restore gloss.*
+- If finish is pitted, sand with 1200 or finer grit, then compound and polish to restore gloss.*

 Prevention